The aim of this policy is to provide you with information about:

 - How you can access and manage your information.

-This policy applies to anyone who uses the websites of, or who buys or uses any of the services provided by, TAG Insure Ltd, which includes the Protection 4 Cars brand.
-When we refer to “We” or “Our” or “P4C” we are referring to TAG Insure Ltd and its subsidiaries as the context requires.
+This policy applies to anyone who uses the websites of, or who buys or uses any of the services provided by, TAG Warranties Ltd, which includes the Protection 4 Cars brand.
+When we refer to “We” or “Our” or “P4C” we are referring to TAG Warranties Ltd and its subsidiaries as the context requires.

 INFORMATION WE COLLECT